Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

+The empirical CDF of entry is also replaced by the CDF of $\nu$, simplifying the bubble component to $\gamma_t = \intt b(s, F_\T(s))ds$ which is no longer stochastic.
+Again, we assume that $F_\T(0) > 0$ to ensure that the bubble does not burst immediately.
+Intuitively, there should be initial players who are already trading the bubble asset in the beginning.
+Following \eqref{empirical_impact} and \eqref{empirical_meanmu}, we define the average impact and inventory among players in the game at time $t \in [0, T]$ as

-\begin{definition}[Endogenous burst time] We define the endogenous burst time for the mean field game as where $\zeta$ is a deterministic, continuous and strictly increasing function of $t$ with $\zeta_0 \in (0, \E[\iota])$. \end{definition} The actual burst time of the mean field game is
+We also define the endogenous burst time with respect to this average inventory $\bar{\mu}$, in analogy to the $N$-player version in Definition \ref{Def:N-playerendoburst}. \begin{definition} The endogenous burst time for the MFG is defined as where $\zeta$ is a deterministic, continuous and strictly increasing function of $t$ with $\zeta_0 \in (0, \E[\iota])$. \end{definition} The actual burst time of the MFG is